Application Deadline: April 8, 2003.

 The Program Announcement title and number must appear in the application.
 Use the information in the Program Requirements, Other Requirements, and Evaluation Criteria sections to develop the application content.
 Your application will be evaluated on the criteria listed, so it is important to follow them in laying out your program plan.
 The narrative should be no more than 25 single-spaced pages, printed on one side, with one-inch margins, and unreduced 12-point font.

-Applications should follow the PHS-398 (Rev. 5/2001) application and Errata sheet (see Attachment 4 of this announcement as posted on the CDC Web site), and the narrative should include the following information:
+Applications should follow the PHS-398 (Rev. 5/2001) application and Errata sheet (See Attachment 4 of this announcement).
+The narrative should include the following information:

 2. Specific, measurable, and time-framed objectives.